murilopita/Stats-preview-card-component-main/README.md

 ## What I learned

 I learned the basics of 'Flexbox' and how to use it for a responsive webpage.
-Also i began my studies about 'Media Queries' and how to use them.
+Also I began my studies about 'Media Queries' and how to use them.

 <br>

 ## Continued development

-I'll keep practicing more about 'Media Queries, cause in this challange i had some doubts and struglles whit them in the process of this challkange.
+I'll keep practicing more about 'Media Queries, cause in this challenge I had some doubts and struggles with them in the process of this challenge.
 Please, be welcome to give me your feedback, tips or anything.

 <br>